wwarthen/RomWBW/ReadMe.txt

 RomWBW Repository.
 The fully-built distributions are found on the releases page of the repository.
 On this page, you will probably see both pre-releases as well as normal releases.
-Unless you have a specific reason, I suggest you stick to the most recent normal (not pre-release) release.
+Unless you have a specific reason, I suggest you stick to the most recent normal release (not pre-release).
 Expand the “Assets” drop-down for the release you want to download, then select the asset named RomWBW-vX.X.X-Package.zip.
 The Package asset includes all pre-built ROM and Disk images as well as full source code.
-The other assets called Source Code do not have the pre-built ROM or Disk Images.
+The other assets are Source Code only and do not have the pre-built ROM or disk images.

 The pre-built ROM images will automatically detect and support a reasonable range of devices including serial ports, video adapters,